itzikorfa/SE-Lite-Scrum/README.md

 # GETTING STARTED
+The following section describes the screen that installation will go through.
-the first page we see is:
+The following page illustrate the welcome page is:
 ![image](https://user-images.githubusercontent.com/12948709/33794506-19e84aee-dcd6-11e7-96e1-acda7d6dbf4c.png)
-we can login using our superuser account
+The superuser account can be use for login purpose  and managment
-or we can register a new user.
+we can register a new user.
 ## main workflow
 in a new system we need:
 1. add a new user to the system